SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 Fluttershy asked, "Could we go sit on the couch?
 There is something I wanted to talk to you about…"

 "Sure, I was planning on moving to the couch and talking to you about something there too.
-I'll let you go first," Rainbow said.
+I'll let you go first."

 The pair got up and trotted to the couch, Rainbow sat down first, while Fluttershy took the opportunity to sit really close to Rainbow.